hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 * [demo `git send-email --help`)
 * So that's "Version Control by Email" all over again!

-Anyway, to a few of my students, something else entirely had caught their attention.
+Anyway, to a few of my students, on this slide something entirely different had caught their attention.
 Something that I didn't even notice while I'd prepared the course.

+That's nothing to be embarrassed about.
+Sometimes we just miss stuff that is right in front of us.

 ---

 <!-- .slide: data-background="img/background/red-car-brand-new-front.jpg" data-background-color="black" data-background-opacity="1.0" data-background-size="contain" -->

 note:
-This phenomenon can happen to every single one of us.
+Like that time I got a brand-new electric car.

 (tell the story 'The Decoy Car', and mention sustainability!)

 ---